MathiasGruber/PConv-Keras/README.md

 Step 1: Creating random irregular masks<br />
 Step 2: Implementing and testing the implementation of the `PConv2D` layer<br />
 Step 3: Implementing and testing the UNet architecture with `PConv2D` layers<br />
-Step 4: Training & testing the final architecture on ImageNet
+Step 4: Training & testing the final architecture on ImageNet<br />
+Step 5: Simplistic attempt at predicting arbitrary image sizes through image chunking

 # Pre-trained weights
 I've ported the VGG16 weights from PyTorch to keras; this means the `1/255.` pixel scaling can be used for the VGG16 network similarly to PyTorch.